-As at 31 December 2018, the gearing ratio of the Group was approximately 35.7% (2017: approximately 41.3%).
-The decrease was mainly attributable to the repayment of bank borrowings during the year ended 31 December 2018.
-The gearing ratio is calculated based on the total borrowings, which include bank borrowings, amount due to non-controlling interests and an associate, divided by the total equity of the Company at the end of the respective period.
+As at 31 December 2020, the gearing ratio of the Group was approximately 33.8% (2019: approximately 37.8%).
+The resulted decrease was mainly attributable to the effect of the repayment of bank borrowings during the year.
+The gearing ratio is calculated based on the total borrowings, which include bank borrowings, loans from non-controlling shareholders, divided by the total equity of the Company at the end of the respective period.